Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 14. Don’t panic if you get lost

-If you don’t have data on your phone while in Colombia, don’t panic if you’re walking around and get lost.
+If you don’t have data on your phone while in Colombia, don’t panic if you get lost while walking around.
 Avoid standing on the street and staring at your phone to figure out where to go.

 Shopping malls and hotels are a good place to step inside and ask for directions or join their wifi so you can figure out where you want to go.